 To be in a position to determine the scale and exact objectives of the relaunch project, our first step was to hold two workshops on the requirements in collaboration with the team leaders at 1822direkt.
 In these workshops, we developed relevant tasks based on internal objectives and a comprehensive market and trend analysis.
 Over the course of these workshops, we focused on the customer perspective and systematically documented the user requirements with methods such as personas and customer journeys.

 During the analysis phase, we first examined the existing transaction processes and the current online banking design.

 There were visible weaknesses with regard to the usability of the design, especially in interactive elements such as buttons and icons, and, although the colors were consistent, they provided limited support to the user throughout the process.
 A new font, a consistent set of icons, and a new color scheme with a larger number of color shades formed the basis of the new design system that we developed during the conception phase.

 In addition to documenting all interactive elements, this library, which is accessible to all stakeholders, also incorporates the new EU guidelines on barrier-free use.

 Challenges also surfaced during the business analysis.
 All the functionalities offered in online banking were cataloged and organized using the logic show / new / change / delete.
 This made it possible to better combine and logically structure the numerous access points into the respective business processes in a new system of navigation.
 Altogether, more than 400 business processes were identified and prioritized here for the respective implementation phases.

-The conception phase: Focusing on users
+The conception phase: Putting the users front and center

 In the first phase, the team of banking specialists, UX experts, interaction designers, and developers started by revising the necessary components for both the account overview and the money transfer processes.
 Efforts to break down the business processes into modules that were as reusable as possible resulted in different components, including recipients of payments, payment scheduling, and the TAN input module.